Mastering the UCAT Exam - Top Tip: The Secret Strategy of Reflective Practice

 5. Not practising the new techniques enough

 To improve your performance on the UCAT, practice the sections you are struggling with in 1-2 hour chunks.
-Historically, those who have performed best on the UCAT have strategically allocated their time to each section, such as spending 1-2 hours on Verbal Reasoning and Quantitative Reasoning in the morning and 1-2 hours on Abstract Reasoning and Decision Making in the evening.
+Historically, those who have performed best on the UCAT have strategically allocated their time to each section, such as spending 1-2 hours on Verbal Reasoning and Quantitative Reasoning in the morning and 1-2 hours on Decision Making and the Situational Judgement Test in the evening.

 They also took UCAT mock tests in between their practice and attended UCAT Courses.
 This is just an example, but the key is to make sure you are practising in large chunks so that you can learn and retain the information.
 Allocating sections to morning and evening can provide a solid structure for your studies.